** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 MoreFormulations == false AND ReviewFinished == true

-OR - operator combines two Boolean expressions and returns true if at least one of the expressions is true.
+OR - An operator used to combine two Boolean expressions.
+It returns true if at least one of the expressions is true.

 Examples: